Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Read More From Pethelpful

 This AquaClear system does not utilize a cartridge but instead features a basket where you can place whatever filter media you like.
 It comes with a sponge for mechanical filtration, an activated carbon pack for chemical filtration, and their BioMax insert to assist with biological filtration.

 Replacements for all of these are readily available, and AquaClear also makes other inserts that work with this filter.

 I’ve used this filter on my most recent tanks, and I really like the flexibility.
-Presently, because I have artificial plants, I use all three of the filter inserts provided with the filter.
+With artificial plants, I use all three of the filter inserts provided with the filter.
 In the past, when I had real plants in a larger tank, I simply used this filter plus two sponge inserts in the basket.

 This fulfilled the mechanical filtration aspect, and I relied on the plants and substrate in the tank for the rest of the filtration.
-As I plan to move my current tank over to live plants in the near future, I will probably go back to a similar filter setup using the AquaClear.
+If I were to make the move to live plants in the future, I would probably go back to a similar filter setup using the AquaClear.

 With the AquaClear you have options.
 It’s a great choice for any level of fish keeper, but those who have been around the hobby a little while may especially appreciate it.